An eradication time problem for the SIR model

 is finite.
 When $\mu$ is small, we can think of this time as an {\it eradication time}.
 In this paper, we will address the question:

-For this problem, the Pontryagin maximum principle \cite{MR0166037} asserts the following necessary conditions on an optimal vaccination rate $r$. \\\\ {\bf Necessary conditions for an optimal vaccination rate $r\in {\cal A}$}.
-There are absolutely continuous $P,Q:[0,u]\rightarrow \R$ such that the following statements hold. \begin{enumerate}[$(i)$]
+For this problem, Pontryagin's maximum principle \cite{MR0166037} asserts the following necessary conditions on an optimal vaccination rate $r$. \\\\ {\bf Necessary conditions for an optimal vaccination rate $r\in {\cal A}$}.
+There are absolutely continuous $P,Q:[0,u^r]\rightarrow \R$ such that the following statements hold. \begin{enumerate}[$(i)$]

 \item $P, Q$ satisfy the ODE \be